WOLFRAM

 Plot over both tank levels over time.
 The first tank starts full (1 m) and then gets drained.
 The measurement of the liquid level in the first tank is being written to the server at a sample rate of 0.2 s.
 The bottom tank uses the measurement of the first tank as the reference value for its liquid level, which can be seen in the bottom plot.

-Use industrial communication protocol OPC UA in System Modeler to communicate with systems in the real world.
+Use the industrial communication protocol OPC UA in System Modeler to create live, data-driven digital twins of real systems.